Content types

 Blog Entry

-A Blog (short for weblog) is an online journal or diary, and the core Blog module allows registered users on your site to create their own blogs.
+The Blog (short for weblog) content type was removed in Drupal 8.
+It is an online journal or diary, and Blog module allows registered users on your site to create their own blogs.
 Each entry in a user blog has content type Blog Entry.

 Book Page

 Book pages are designed to be part of a collaborative book, enabled by the core Book module.
 An example of a collaborative book is the Drupal developer documentation.
-In older versions of Drupal, only nodes of content type Book Page could be added to a book, but now nodes of any content type can be part of a book.
+In older versions of Drupal, only nodes of content type Book Page could be added to a book.
+However, since Drupal 7 nodes of any content type can be part of a book.

-A Forum node defines a topic for a forum discussion; people can reply to the topic by using comments.
+A Forum topic defines a topic for a forum discussion; people can reply to the topic by using comments.
 Forum nodes are organized into subject areas via a Taxonomy (list of categories).

 Poll

-Finally, some contributed modules define their own content types.
-Check the Contributed Modules page of the Drupal handbook for more information on locating an appropriate module for your needs.
+Finally, contributed modules define their own content types.
+Check the Download & Extend/Modules page of the Drupal handbook for more information on locating an appropriate module for your needs.